How to Sight In Your Hunting Rifle—the Right Way

 Me, I’d check.

-In any case, whether you have a new rifle or you’ve put on a new scope, or it’s just been awhile, you need to know how to sight in your rifle properly.
+In any case, whether you have a new rifle or you’ve put on a new scope, or it’s just been a while, you need to know how to sight in a rifle properly.
 Here’s how.

 Lever-actions, pumps, and conventional semiautos don’t allow you to boresight like this.
 So, what you do is either buy a boresighting device or get 10 yards away from the target.
 Boresighting devices sometimes work.
 Getting 10 yards from the target almost always works.

 If you have an AR, you can boresight by removing the bolt and carrier and taking the Upper off the Lower.
 Lay the Upper on sandbags, and proceed as you would with a bolt-action.

 Unless your rifle has proven to be very accurate, don’t fire one shot before you adjust the scope; fire three.
 The center hole is where the rifle is shooting.
 Then make the proper scope adjustments, and remember that at 25 yards, you’ll need four times the number of clicks that you would at 100.
 With most scopes, if your rifle is hitting 1 inch to the left at 25 yards, for example, you’ll need to turn the scope’s windage knob not 4 but 16 clicks to the right.

 Step 2: Fine-Tune Your Point of Impact

 Once your rifle is printing tight groups in the center of the bull at 25, then you can move back to 100 and start shooting groups to fine-tune.
 This is also the time to try different loads to get the tightest groups possible.